 There must be a kitchen tip, step or hack I missed along the way, but I have tried baking breaded foods on many occasions and they just don’t turn out as golden and delicious as when deep-fried.
 Cooking foods in a vat of hot oil do entail extra calories and a bit more work but the reward of evenly-browned, ultra flavorful and amazingly crunchy coconut chicken tenders is so worth it in my book.

-If you’re looking for a fabulous party food that’s sure to be a hit with the crowd or an awesome weeknight meal the whole family will love, look no further than these coconut chicken tenders with spicy mango sauce!
+If you’re looking for fabulous party food that’s sure to be a hit with the crowd or an awesome weeknight meal the whole family will love, look no further than these coconut chicken tenders with spicy mango sauce!
 A delicious combination of sweet and savory, tender and crisp, they’ll have your guests begging for more.
-The good thing is, they’re not only a breeze to make, they also freeze well for future use.
+The good thing is, they’re not only a breeze to make, but they also freeze well for future use.
 You can easily double the batch and have them ready to fry when cravings hit.

 Using these tips below, you’ll churn out these beauties perfectly every time, anytime.